justinluu8235/django-react-template/README.md

 4. Run `eb status` to find the cname of the new environment.
 You will need to add this into the INSTALLED_APPS setting in `settings.py`.

-At this point you have a project deployed on AWS EB but it won't work.
+At this point you have a project deployed on AWS EB, but it won't work.
 Couple more things to take care of:
 1. Set up a postgres DB for the project by first opening the eb console with `eb console`, going to `configuration`, scrolling to `database` and